 - The plaintiff was asked to provide his mobile phone records, including any emails or text messages sent or received, from the day of the accident.

 In both cases, the defendant argued providing this information could provide prosecutors with valuable evidence they could use against him in the criminal trial.
 The judge rejected the assertion of privilege, however, and ordered the defendant to comply with the civil plaintiffs’ discovery requests.
 This prompted the defendant to ask the appeals court for a writ of mandamus–basically, an order overruling the trial judge’s instruction to comply with the discovery requests.

 A DWI accident can lead to a variety of legal problems for the accused driver.
 This is why it is critical to work with an experienced Houston DWI accident attorney if you find yourself in this sort of situation.
-Contact the Law Offices of Tad Nelson & Associates today if you need to speak with a lawyer right away.
+If you need to speak with a lawyer right away, contact the Law Offices of Tad Nelson & Associates today.